 Minnesota Attorney For Injured Data Entry Workers

 Data entry workers tend to perform the same motions over and over, which can lead to repetitive stress injuries.
 Unfortunately, many employers and workers’ compensation insurance carriers tend to deny that these injuries are real.
-At Midwest Disability Work Comp, P.A., in Minneapolis, we take the health and well-being of office workers very seriously.
-Our workers’ compensation lawyers have more than 50 years of combined legal experience representing data entry workers in Minneapolis, St. Paul and throughout Minnesota who have been injured on the job.
+At Midwest Disability, in Minneapolis, we take the health and well-being of office workers very seriously.
+Our workers’ compensation lawyers have more than over 50 years of combined legal experience representing data entry workers in Minneapolis, St. Paul and throughout Minnesota who have been injured on the job.

 Types Of Data Entry Worker Injuries